How To Learn American Native Language?

 There are many resources available to help you learn a Native language.
 Whether you’re a student or just interested in learning more about Native cultures, there are grant programs and additional resources available to provide assistance.

-Some of the dictionaries compiled by the 19th century missionary Samuel Worcester and 20th century scholar Franz Boas are now being updated for use on computers and mobile devices.
+Multiple dictionaries help English speakers understand Native languages.
+The 19th-century missionary Samuel Worcester and 20th-century scholar Franz Boas compiled some of these dictionaries, which are now being updated for computers and mobile devices.

 These updates will make it easier for students who don’t live near Native communities to access language experts, heritage language classes, and Native community members who speak native languages.